edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 scp <model file>.fbz raspberrypi@<Device IP>:~ # command format
 scp akida_model_2.fbz raspberrypi@10.0.0.207:~ # actual command in my case
 ```
-> _You will be asked for your Linux machine login password._
+> _You will be asked for your Raspberry Pi login password._

 ![Copying the model to the Raspberry Pi](../.gitbook/assets/fomo-stock-tracker-brainchip/model-copy.png)

-Now, the model is on the Raspberry Pi local storage `(/home/raspberrypi)` and you can verify it by listing the directory content using `ls`.
+Now, the model is on the Raspberry Pi's local storage `(/home/raspberrypi)`, and you can verify it by listing the directory content using `ls`.

 Move the model to the project directory with the following command `(from /home/raspberrypi)`: